miso-lims/visionmate-client/README.md

 The unit tests make use of the mock server, so that a real server is not required.

+## Release procedure

+1. Choose the release type according to semantic versioning:
+   * "patch" if there are only fixes
+   * "minor" for most updates that add features
+   * "major" for milestone/huge updates
+2. Release

+    ```
+    git checkout master
+    git pull
+    ./release <release_type>
+    ```

 ## Usage

 ### Configuration